rogstrix-acer/solana_wallet/README.md

 # Solana Wallet Web Application

 A modern web application for interacting with the Solana blockchain, built with Next.js and the Solana Web3.js library.
-This wallet interface allows users to connect their Phantom wallet, view balances, and track transaction history on the Solana devnet.
+This wallet interface allows users to connect their Phantom wallet, view balances.

 ## Features